 Dull, lifeless appearance

 If your hair appears dull and limp, your scalp and strands have most likely been overexposed to too many chemicals or pollution.
-Healthy hair should have a natural shine to it; lackluster under direct sunlight usually signifies damage.
+Healthy hair should have a natural shine; lackluster under direct sunlight usually signifies damage.

 Healthy hair is strong and has significant elasticity.
 A single strand of hair can undergo some severe tension without breaking.
 On the other hand, unhealthy hair will break and snap very easily.